eoinkelly/notes/rails/raw-sql/index.md

 TODO: is SQL COPY usefule for this?
 I have never tried

+    Q: can views take params from code?
+Presume not? but you can do SQL queries on the view instead

 ## Appendices

 ### Appendix: Do I need to call PG::Result#clear?